Germany: 1,000-year-old sarcophagus opened in Mainz | DW | 04.06.2019

 "We all got to feel a little bit like Indiana Jones," Mainz Dean Andreas Klodt said at a press conference.

-Researchers found human remains as well as fragmets of clothing and shoes inside
+Researchers found human remains as well as fragments of clothing and shoes inside

 Researchers found male human remains, although it is still uncertain who is buried inside.